 https://christianlaremont.blogspot.com/2022/01/digital-sheet-music-or-paper-sheet-music.html

-One of the most important questions we should ask ourselves is, what's the importance of a performance list for a musician during live performance?
+One of the most important questions we should ask ourselves is, what's the importance of having a performance list for a musician during live performance?
 This is AI's response: "it serves a strategic roadmap that manages energy, logistics and audience connection."
 In addition, that medium states that the setlist should include "pacing and energy management" (a coherent and contrasting flow of tempo between the pieces),

 "professionalism and flow" (know what you going to interpret ahead of time and also be able to change the order of the pieces on a whim which can be dictated by the mood of the audience and/or the atmosphere of the venue), "technical coordination" (from personal experience, I believe it's a good idea to pace yourself during the performance avoiding fatigue so that a brilliant ending will be possible) and most importantly